Sthaynny/clim_tur/README.md

 # :sparkles: Contributing

-This project follows the Angular Convention commits pattern.
-[Click](./commitlint.config.js) to see the available prefixes.

 - Fork this repository;
 - Create a new branch to develop your feature: `git checkout -b my-feature`;
 - Commit your changes: `git commit -m 'feat: my new feature'`;